CARES Act Funds for Students

 * Not have a federal or state conviction for drug possession or sale, with certain time limitations.

 Moreover, the Secretary of Education and the Department of Education encouraged that institutions prioritize funding for those students with the greatest need.
 The Department of Education also gave the stipulation that these funds are to be distributed to students who experienced expenses related to the disruption of campus operations due to coronavirus and that funding for this program was calculated to exclude students who were exclusively enrolled in distance education courses.
 To comply with these factors and guidance, Emporia State University selected students who were Pell-eligible for 19-20 through the filing of a Free Application for Federal Student Aid (FAFSA), ensured that they met the basic eligibility requirements as outlined above, and also ensured that they were enrolled in at least one on-campus course prior to March 13, 2020 when the President of the United States declared a national emergency.
 This group of students was selected for a block grant which was distributed on May 8, 2020.
 All other eligible students who do not meet the Pell-eligible criteria but meet all the other criteria are encouraged to apply for remaining funds on a first-come first-serve basis until the funds are exhausted.
+This application period closed on May 27, 2020.

 - ESU’s communication strategies

-Enrolled students were informed by email about eligibility and given instructions on how eligible students could apply.
+During the Spring 2020 semester enrolled students were informed by email about eligibility and given instructions on how eligible students could apply.
 Students were also provided with a link to the CARES Act FAQ on our website and encouraged to reach out to Financial Aid with questions.